 The work on NAC and its use in eye diseases started back in 1991, in association with Italian researchers.
 After the initial period of research, it was realized that NAC can be broken down and transformed into carnosine which is active within the eye.
 The first research on NAC and cataract was published in Clinical and Chim Acta in 1996.

 This initial research was performed on laboratory animals such as rabbits and, later, dogs.
 It was shown that NAC eye drops can have the ‘melting snow’ effect which means that the cataract was slowly dissolved from the outside inwards until it improved completely.
 This effect was shown to happen as early as within one month of the treatment.
 Following the encouraging animal results, it was the turn of human trials.
 Before this however, it was necessary to develop efficient and accurate ways of measuring the results.
-So, Dr Babizhayev and his team developed techniques of glare tests which are very sensitive to very tiny changes of the lens opacities.
+So, the scientists developed techniques of glare tests which are very sensitive to very tiny changes of the lens opacities.
 The actual techniques used were stereocinematographic image and retro-illumination photography with digital analysis and 3D computer graphics.
 These helped monitor the light scattering and the light absorption from the lens.

 They found that NAC drops would improve the visual symptoms and the visual parameters of patients with cataract, and also that as long as the treatment continued; there was no recurrence of cataract.
 Patients using NAC eye drops continually have been evaluated for a maximum of 24 month period.
 Since the original experiments, patients have used the eye drops for an additional year at least, with no signs of side effects, and with the benefits remaining.

 “I have been using the Can-C™ eye drops since last September.
 I had my vision checked on January 2 (2004).
 My vision has improved four times and my lens is clearing.
 I will get my vision checked again and let you know of my progress.
 Can-C™ drops have been a godsend to me.”

 Bill Kline, Illinois